-A few years back, we hosted our Annual Gathering of Games conference with the theme, “The Wisdom of the Crowd.”
+A few years back, we hosted our Annual Great Game of Business Conference with the theme, “The Wisdom of the Crowd.”

 The event has always been a great place to learn from other open-book practitioners, and specifically remember this Gathering's opening keynote speaker James Surowiecki speaking about his book, The Wisdom of Crowds, which discusses how the collective wisdom of a group can outweigh the wisest person within the crowd.
 I was conflicted.